Photo Credit: 2RW Consultants

 Services

-The facility features active learning classrooms with integrated laboratory and wet laboratory spaces.
+The facility features active-learning classrooms with integrated laboratory and wet-laboratory spaces.
 Additional areas include teaching labs, a café, fabrication spaces, shop support spaces, a study area, offices, and conference spaces.

-To provide maximum flexibility for the fabrication of experiments, snorkel exhausts were incorporated into the lab spaces to remove contaminants from the air.
-Separate dedicated outdoor air units and exhaust air units with dual run-around loops eliminate cross-contamination and provide energy recovery.
+To provide flexibility for the fabrication of experiments, snorkel exhausts were incorporated into the lab spaces to remove contaminants from the air.
+Separate dedicated outdoor air units and exhaust air units with dual run-around loops to eliminate cross-contamination and provide energy recovery.
 The new system also maintains extremely stable temperature and humidity conditions in the lab spaces, critical for research and experiments.

 Results